Learn more about zero trust:

 ZTNA vs. VPN

-While VPNs served their purpose in a strictly on-prem world, the accelerated migration to the cloud has revealed its limitations and new technologies are being ushered in.
+While VPNs served their purpose in a strictly on-premises world, the accelerated migration to the cloud has revealed its limitations and new technologies are being ushered in.
 Amongst those, ZTNA is largely considered the evolution of VPN remote access due to several factors:

 Reducing the attack surface